thegaminghorizon/The-Gaming-Horizon/assets/README.md

 branding/icons/
 ```

-Possible future resources may include:
+Compact resources may eventually include approved assets such as:

 ```text
 gaming-horizon-icon.png